 A513 Beaconside-Redhill roundabout A34

-Major highway improvement works will be taking place on A513 Beaconside and at the roundabout junction of A34 Stone Road with A513 Beaconside.
+Major highway improvement works are taking place on A513 Beaconside and at the roundabout junction of A34 Stone Road with A513 Beaconside.
+These works began January 2024.

 These works are part of the planning obligations for the Taylor Wimpey Marston Grange residential development off A513 Beaconside and are funded and managed by Taylor Wimpey.